Here are four ways our most successful clients have improved their hiring processes.

 Using an online applicant tracking system like iCIMS, Greenhouse, or the Optimize Hire system will help you keep track of which candidates you’re most excited about for your job openings and where they are in your application process.

-With an applicant tracking system, you can quickly indicate whether a candidate should go to the next stage of the hiring process, which saves the HR department tons of time.
+With an applicant tracking system, you can quickly indicate whether a candidate should go to the next stage of the hiring process.

 Candidates who take an Optimize Hire Pre-Employment Test are automatically ranked by that score in your Applicant Tracking System.
 Here’s what this looks like for our iCIMS customers:

 Every time Optimize Hire has completed a validation study for a client, we’ve shown that a good pre-employment assessment saved that company a significant amount of money by successfully predicting which applicants will stay versus leave the job in the future.